-Online programs like those at Real Estate Express and Mbition offer a great option for those who want flexibility not only in their career but their education as well.
-These online programs allow you to complete your 120 credit hours of education online and in your own time, so you won’t need to juggle an already busy schedule with in-person coursework.
+Online programs like those at Real Estate Express and The CE Shop offer a great option for those who want flexibility, not only in their career but their education as well.
+These online programs allow you to complete your 120 credit hours of education online and in your own time.
+You won’t need to juggle an already busy schedule with in-person coursework.

 Each attempt at taking the exam comes along with a fee, so the big goal is to try your hardest to pass on your first try.
-Exam prep courses like those offered at Real Estate Express and Mbition go over all of the materials covered on the Utah real estate license exam and allow you to practice with mock tests so you know just what type of experience to expect.
+Exam prep courses like those offered at Real Estate Express and The CE Shop go over all of the materials covered on the Utah real estate license exam and allow you to practice with mock tests.
+This way, you know just what type of experience to expect.

 After the passing of your exam, you then have 90 days to file your Utah real estate license application.

 - The completed and signed application given to you at the testing center upon completion of your exam

-- Signed certificates from your education program
+- Signed certificate of completion from your education program

 - Signed responses to qualifying questionnaire